 A native of Mandeville, Jamaica, who moved to the United States in the first grade, Haye started as a lineman at Dillard High School in Fort Lauderdale, Florida, before signing with the Commodores.
 He earned a bachelor’s degree in human and organizational development from Vanderbilt in 2007.

 Haye and his wife Jennifer live in Brentwood.
-They are the parents of three girls: Jorielle, Jaiana and Janiyah.
+They are the parents of four girls: Jorielle, Jaiana, Janiyah and Jubilee.